leonp/leonp.github.io/_work/managing-self-service-project.md

 - A detailed report
 - Web app mock ups

-We’d use these for the next phase of the project.
+We’d use in the procurement and development phases in the project, saving us time and money later down the road.

 Read more: [A 5 day sprint with Clear Left exploring library self-service machine software](/2016/02/5-day-sprint-clear-left-self-service/)